blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/pulling-grades.md

 }
 ```

-You would cache the changeIndex of `7904733` and process the grades on that column as shown above via:
+You would cache the changeIndex of `7904733` and process the grades on that column using:

 `GET /learn/api/public/v2/courses/{courseId}/gradebook/columns/{columnId}/users`

 Then later when you want to check grades again, first make a `lastChanged` request on the column – if it comes back the same as your cached value then just skip to the next target column.
 If it is higher, then cache the new value and fetch the column grades.
-Each grade will have a `changedIndex` – you may further perfect your application to act only on user records which have a differing `changedIndex` value from your cache.
+Note that each grade will have a `changedIndex` – you may further perfect your application to act only on user records which have a differing per column per user `changedIndex` value from your cache.

-Note: In the event there is a new `changedIndex` returned by `lastChanged` remember that there may be other grade changes; this result shows the last one changed.
+Remember that in the event there is a new `changedIndex` returned by `lastChanged` remember there may be other grade changes; the `lastChanged` index result reflects the most recent change and you should inspect the whole column as shown above.

 <AuthorBox frontMatter={frontMatter}/>